d4l3k/fn.lc/content/post/dropbike.md

 Notified them about the permission issue.

-Support fixes the permissions and responds with:
+Support:

-> **If we feel that this is something we should pursue** we will follow up with you if need be.
+> If you try to fill out the form now it should work Tristan. **If we feel that this is something we should pursue** we will follow up with you if need be.
+Thanks again, Tristan.

 ### Tue, Sep 18, 2018 at 05:27 PM